quicwg/base-drafts/draft-ietf-quic-transport.md

 A client MUST NOT reset the packet number it uses for 0-RTT packets.
 The keys used to protect 0-RTT packets will not change as a result of responding to a Retry packet unless the client also regenerates the cryptographic handshake message.
 Sending packets with the same packet number in that case is likely to compromise the packet protection for all 0-RTT packets because the same key and nonce could be used to protect different content.

 Receiving a Retry packet, especially a Retry that changes the connection ID used for subsequent packets, indicates a strong possibility that 0-RTT packets could be lost.
 A client only receives acknowledgments for its 0-RTT packets once the handshake is complete.
 Consequently, a server might expect 0-RTT packets to start with a packet number of 0.
-Therefore, in determining the length of the packet number encoding for 0-RTT packets, a client MUST assume that all packets up to the current packet number are in flight, starting from a packet number of 0.
-Thus, 0-RTT packets could need to use a longer packet number encoding.
+Therefore, in determining the length of the packet number encoding for 0-RTT packets, a client MUST assume that all packets up to the current packet number are in flight, starting from a packet number of
+0. Thus, 0-RTT packets could need to use a longer packet number encoding.

 A client SHOULD instead generate a fresh cryptographic handshake message and start packet numbers from 0.
 This ensures that new 0-RTT packets will not use the same keys, avoiding any risk of key and nonce reuse; this also prevents 0-RTT packets from previous handshake attempts from being accepted as part of the connection.

+A client MUST NOT send 0-RTT packets once it starts processing 1-RTT packets from the server.
+This means that 0-RTT packets can't contain any response to packets a server sends.
+For instance, a client cannot send an ACK frame in a 0-RTT packet, because that can only acknowledge a 1-RTT packet.

 ### Handshake Packet {#packet-handshake}